 Polarities

 as contrasting qualities in dialogue with one another (such as expansion/contraction, hidden/exposed, lonesome/hyperconnected, etc)

 Dynamics

 that are created through the tension of these qualities

 Spectrums

 that include mobility within this range

 Potentially, the plant medicines can enter into resonance along these polarities, spectrums, and dynamics where they may amplify, contrast, or match a particular expression within that theme and support a potential shift through empathetic encounter that includes harmony and dissonance.

 Artemisia

+moon light, it

+dreaming

+who

+wort

+in

+The

+bitnavthe subconare

+ter.

-Mugwort grows in the in-between spaces such as the sides of the road or places where the soil has been disturbed, and as such can accompany us across thresholds.
-One of those that we navigate each day and night is the transition from waking to sleeping.
-The underside of mugwort's leaves are silvery, a signature of lunar connection, which speaks to its capacity to support cyclical phenomena of the body, including puberty, menstruation, menopause, abortion. replacement therapy and various horhormone monal rhythms.
-The upper side is turned to the sun and side the undersilvery as the moon light, it reminds us that scious and the conscious the subcontightly bound together.
-Mugare wort supports clarity and lucidity in dreaming while it can also be grounding for those might drift too far away into their dreamwho worlds.
-Growing in disturbed soil, Mugteaches us how to thrive wort varying conditions. in The taste of mugwort is ter, which activates the bitdigestive processes and us to catalyse our bitter allows feelings and process them.
-Mugwort is a regulating processes in the body navigator, through the nervous system and aiding circulation and blood through the digestive region, including the liver and gallbladflow der through both its warming and cooling actions.
+allows feelings igator, Mugwort grows in the in-between spaces such as the sides of the road or places where the soil has been disturbed, and as such can accompany us across thresholds.
+One of those that we navigate each dav and night is the transition from waking to sleeping.
+The underside of mugwort's leaves are silvery, a signature of lunar connection, which speaks to its capacity to support cyclical phenomena of the body, including puberty, menstruation, menopause, abortion. replacement therapy and various hormone horrhythms.
+The upper side is monal the sun and turned to the underside silvery as reminds us that scious and the conscious tightly bound together.
+Mugwort supports clarity and lucidity in while it can also be grounding for those might drift too far away into their dreamworlds.
+Growing in disturbed soil, Mugteaches us how to thrive varying conditions.

+> taste of mugwort is which activates the digestive processes and us to catalyse our bitter and process them.
+Mugwort is a regulating processes in the body through the nervous system and aiding circulation and blood flow through the digestive region, including the liver and gallbladder through both its warming and cooling actions.
 By dialoguing along the pathways between the nervous and digestive systems, mugwort can act as a stimulant or soothe according to the present condition of the nerves.
+14